patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/button/button.md

 3. When complete, use a success icon (fa-check-circle) and a change in the label text to indicate that the operation was successfully completed.

-Use a progress button when clicking a submit button will not navigate the user to a new page or open a modal.
-For operations that will take more than a few seconds, use of a modal with a progress bar is recommended to reflect status and indicate time to completion.

 <!--  ### Using buttons in your designs
 We recommend aligning buttons to different elements or areas on the screen depending on the content being provided.
 The recommended alignment simplifies scanning and helps users complete and submit form content more quickly.